dgwhited/guardduty-runbooks/runbooks/impact-runtime-maliciousdomainrequest-reputation.md

 * **Feature:** Runtime Monitoring

-This finding informs you that the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name associated with known malicious domains or IP addresses.
+This finding informs you that a process running on the listed EC2 instance or the container within your AWS environment is querying a low reputation domain name associated with known malicious domains or IP addresses.
 For example, domains may be associated with a known sinkhole IP address.
 Sinkholed domains are domains that were previously controlled by a threat actor, and requests made to them can indicate the instance is compromised.
 These domains may also be correlated with known malicious campaigns or domain generation algorithms.

 Low reputation domains are based on a reputation score model.
 This model evaluates and ranks the characteristics of a domain to determine its likelihood of being malicious.

 The GuardDuty runtime agent monitors events from multiple resource types.
 To identify the potentially compromised resource, view **Resource type** in the findings panel in the GuardDuty console.
+Additional context, including process and process lineage information, is available in the finding for further investigation.

 **Remediation recommendations:**